 For Left of Field, the secret to this fluffy breakfast treat is the use of fresh eggs, good quality self-raising flour and the actual finesse behind the process, which includes weighing the ingredients, sampling and taste testing each batch to ensure consistency and amazing quality.
 Their pro tips for making awesome pancakes include a good non-stick pan, a lump-free but not overworked batter, and allowing the batter to rest for at least 30 minutes, letting the gluten do its thing for more height and stability.

-Surry Hills, Darlinghurst
+Surry Hills AND Darlinghurst

-This list simply wouldn’t be complete without including Bill Granger’s iconic ricotta hotcakes with honeycomb butter.
+Finally, his list simply wouldn’t be complete without including Bill Granger’s iconic ricotta hotcakes with honeycomb butter.
 A staple on the Sydney brunch scene, from the chef that pretty much invented brunch in Sydney, these ricotta hotcakes are a cornerstone of the menu at bills.

-One of the most popular items and a permanent fixture on the all-day breakfast menu, these classic hotcakes aren't as dressed up as the Instagram-friendly pancakes making the rounds at most Sydney cafes these days, but they're still rich, fluffy and ultimately delicious, combining fresh banana, a slab of honeycomb butter and a drizzle of maple syrup.
+One of the most popular items and a permanent fixture on the all-day breakfast menu, these classic hotcakes aren't as dressed up as the Instagram-friendly pancakes making the rounds at most Sydney cafes these days, but they're still rich, fluffy, and ultimately delicious, combining fresh banana, a slab of honeycomb butter and a drizzle of maple syrup.
 Dusted with powdered sugar and served warm, if you’re looking to satisfy mid-work or lazy Sunday pancake cravings, bills is definitely the place to do it, and you can hardly call yourself a Sydneysider until you have.